 Abram

-Ab means chief, principal
+Ab means chief, principal,

 from a primitive root word meaning father, chief